Page created on March 8, 2019. Last updated on November 15, 2021 at 22:13

 - Hyalinization and sclerosis of the glomeruli

 The hypercellularity occurs due to the proliferation of mesangial, endothelial and parietal epithelial cells.
 Leukocytes may be visible; the mechanism of inflammation was described above.
 In some cases the proliferating cells can form a “half-moon” structure as they occupy part of the glomerulus.
-This is called crescent formation and can be seen on the RPGN slide.
+This is called crescent formation and is characteristic for rapidly progressing glomerulonephritis (RPGN) and can be seen on the RPGN slide.

 Thickening of the basement membrane occurs in diabetes as the endothelial cells take in more glucose and therefore produce more glycoproteins.
 It also occurs without diabetes due to materials being deposited in it, like immune complexes, fibrin, amyloids or cryoglobulins.
 The thickening is especially visible with PAS staining.